-In Irish English the soft "th" sound is pronounced as a hard "t."
+In Hiberno-English, the soft "th" sound is pronounced as a hard "t."

 Justin had caught a fishone to keep, that is, and one that he had let go, too small.
 "One and a half."
 Molly had entangled her line, reeled in various oddments, and gotten a bubble bobber stuck high in a tree the other side of the river Nore.

 Molly said "I got three," heading up to the part about the detritus she'd reeled in.

 "No," Justin said , you got a tree."

 20 May 2002